att-circ-contrl/LoopUtil/README.md

 ### `code-example-reading` folder:

+This demonstrates how to read and process ephys data.

 * `do_test.m` --
 This is my test script for exercising the "LoopUtil" library.
 It does the same operations as the channel tool, without a GUI.
 Referencing is performed